 Have you heard of it?
 If you don't want to fight crowds and wait hours for a delicious German beer, there are hundreds of other smaller Beerfests around the country.
 By sheer chance my hitchhiking trip through Regensburg in August coincided with DULTfest.
 I randomly chose Regensburg, but it is a scenic UNESCO World Heritage Site which is well worth passing through for more than just the beer festival.
 This is truly Bavaria.

 Here's something you never see at Oktoberfest - an empty beer tent.
 I found Brook Lane Hostel and spent the morning recovering from my nightmare hitchhiking trip from Austria.
 After a brief rest I set off for DULTfest around 2pm.
-The pictures are courtesy of Romy, a nice Bavarian girl I meet at the hostel whose photography skills are far better than mine.
-Thanks to her skills, I look kind of professional even with a comically large beer and a massive wiener in my hand (*snicker*).
+The pictures are courtesy of Romy, a nice Bavarian girl I met at the hostel whose photography skills are far better than mine.
+Thanks to her talent, I look almost professional even with a comically large beer and a massive wiener in my hand (*snicker*).

 The night progressed as one would expect at a beer festival.
-We visited the 6 different tents and settled on the largest based on the fact it had a curious sport where participates had to scale the tent's tallest central pole in order to win...you guessed it, beer.
-We placed bets on the pole climbers, and after drinking several masses and bullshiting travel stories, we returned to the hostel considerably drunker than before.
+We visited the 6 different tents and settled on the largest based on the fact it was hosting a curious sport where participates had to climb up the tent's tallest central pole in order to win...you guessed it, beer.
+We placed bets on the pole climbers, and after drinking several liters and bullshiting travel stories, we returned to the hostel considerably drunker than before.
 Regensburg was a brief, but perfect way to end my Eurotrip 2011.